Scale Where It Matters: Training-Free Localized Scaling for Diffusion Models: Experiments and Analysis

 \subsection{Main Results}

-\myparagraph{Quantitative Performance.} Tab.\ref{tab:quantitative_results} shows that LoTTS consistently outperforms Resampling, Best-of-$N$, and Particle Sampling\citep{kim2025test,singhal2025general} under matched NFE budgets across SD2.1, SDXL, and FLUX, achieving clear improvements on both human-aligned metrics (HPS, AES, Pick, IR) and automated metrics.
-While some baselines occasionally obtain slightly higher AES due to the metric’s preference for stylized, high-contrast renderings, LoTTS focuses on structural and semantic correctness, making small AES fluctuations expected.
-Importantly, the three benchmarks vary widely in dataset scale and prompt distribution, indicating that LoTTS generalizes well across different evaluation settings.
-Moreover, the results show that LoTTS is architecture- and sampler-agnostic: it works well with both U-Net-based and Transformer-based diffusion model and suitable for both SDE- and ODE-based samplers.
+\myparagraph{Quantitative Performance.} Tab.~\ref{tab:quantitative_results} shows that LoTTS consistently outperforms Resampling, Best-of-$N$, and Particle Sampling~\citep{kim2025test,singhal2025general} under matched NFE budgets across SD2.1, SDXL, and FLUX, achieving clear improvements on both human-aligned metrics (HPS, AES, Pick, IR) and automated metrics.
+Notably, the gains extend beyond the verifier metric (IR) to independent metrics such as HPS, PickScore, FID, and CLIP, confirming genuine quality improvement rather than verifier overfitting.
+The consistent gains across three benchmarks and three architectures (U-Net-based SD2.1/SDXL and Transformer-based FLUX) confirm that LoTTS generalizes well and is architecture-agnostic.

+\myparagraph{Human Evaluation.} We conduct a blind pairwise preference study on SD2.1 with 100 prompts.
+Five human annotators independently choose the preferred image from each pair without knowing the method identity, yielding 500 total judgments.
+LoTTS is preferred over Best-of-$N$ in 86\% of cases, consistent with the automatic metric trends.

-\myparagraph{Qualitative Comparison.} Figure~\ref{fig:qualitative_comparison} shows that LoTTS produces cleaner and more coherent images across challenging prompts.
-The w/o Scaling results often contain severe artifacts.
-For example, muddy textures, incomplete patterns, distorted metal parts, and missing wolf for those prompts.
-Best-of-$N$ and Particle Sampling substantially improve quality but still suffer from issues such as inconsistent lighting, oversaturated colors, and local geometric distortions.
-In contrast, LoTTS performs targeted local refinements on the initial generation (with brown border), improving semantic details while preserving the global layout.
-These observations demonstrate that LoTTS more effectively improves visual fidelity and stability than existing TTS baselines.
+\myparagraph{Qualitative Comparison.} Figure~\ref{fig:qualitative_comparison} shows that unscaled results often contain severe artifacts, while Best-of-$N$ and Particle Sampling still exhibit issues such as inconsistent lighting and local distortions.
+Starting from the initial sample (brown border), LoTTS performs targeted local refinements while preserving the global layout, producing more stable and higher-fidelity images.

-\myparagraph{Local Refinement Capability.} Fig.~\ref{fig:before_after_comparison} illustrates the different types of localized artifacts that LoTTS effectively corrects.
-The cow example shows a distorted or missing head; the hand example exhibits duplicated or fused fingers; the bicycle contains wavy, noisy textures on the spokes; and the airplane displays warped, unreadable text on the fuselage.
-Across these diverse cases, LoTTS reliably refines the corrupted regions while preserving surrounding content, demonstrating both the effectiveness of localized resampling and its applicability to a broad range of artifact types.
-White and Red circles both mark the corrected areas.
+\myparagraph{Local Refinement Capability.} Fig.~\ref{fig:before_after_comparison} shows several examples of localized refinement by LoTTS.
+The flamingo case corrects a duplicated bird head near the legs, while the kitten example introduces the missing yarn mentioned in the prompt.
+For the wizard tower and floating islands, refinement mainly enhances structural details and visual clarity.
+Heatmaps highlight artifact-prone regions, and binary masks indicate the areas selected for localized resampling, leading to consistent improvements in ImageReward (IR).